Dancing with the waves

 WeAct quickly grew from a project into a startup.
 I went through the thrilling process of, from an idea, founding and growing a social business together with a team.
 We were proud to have reached over 15’000 participants with our gamified sustainability engagement programs while working with some of the largest Swiss employers.

 While navigating through the uncertainties of building a start-up both my parents got ill.
-My weeks were filled with business calls and hospital visits, while during weekends I recharged my batteries in nature on hiking, mountaineering and snow-tours trips with friends.
+My weeks were filled with business calls and hospital visits, while during weekends I recharged my batteries in nature on hiking, mountaineering and snow-tour trips with friends.
 I was constantly at the edge: either on a mountain ridge or almost drowning in work-tasks.

 Deciding to leave WeAct was a difficult decision: I did not want to let my team down, did not know what else I wanted to do and had few savings on the side.
 Luckily I was blessed by the support of a personal coach who helped me in those tumultuous times.
 When in 2017 I set off for a sabbatical year, I spent plenty of time kitesurfing, meeting new people and living as a digital nomad.
 That’s how I found myself and my joy for life again.

-However in the same time period my dad was diagnosed with a terminal cancer.
+However in the same year my dad was diagnosed with a terminal cancer.
 I was very close to him until he passed away.
 It was a both painful and wonderful experience, during which I got to know him much better and learned from the wisdom of his “old soul”.
 The spirit became a new dimension I started exploring in my search for an authentic, integrated way of living in which meaningful service, joy and feeling safe are all present.

 Love took me to Berlin, where I started a new life chapter with my partner.
 While writing “A Changemaker’s Guide to Designing for Behaviour Change” with scaling4good and training as a systemic-integrative coach, I was paving my way to work as a freelancer.
 My empty bank account though pushed me to take a few detours in order to finance my life.
-While working in smoothie-bar I learned many delicious recipes and let go of prejudices and old roles I identified with.
+While working in a smoothie-bar I learned many delicious recipes and let go of prejudices and old roles I identified with.